-Investment in fixed interest is where the investor lends money to government, semi-government bodies and corporations and interest is paid at an agreed rate.
-These investments are often known as bonds.
+Investment in fixed interest provides exposure to a range of highly-rated Australian and international credit-based securities, with exposures to government, semi-government bodies, corporations or asset backed loans such as residential mortgage backed securities.
+Some of these investments are also known as bonds.
+The Scheme's fixed interest managers may also use derivatives to implement exposures in keeping with the risk and return profile of their mandates.

-Inflation linked bonds are fixed interest investments which provide protection against inflation by linking their value to the rate of inflation.
-They are attractive because they potentially protect the value of an investment portfolio from erosion by higher than expected levels of inflation.
-The Scheme's fixed interest managers invest in bonds and may also use derivatives to implement exposures in keeping with the risk and return profile of their mandates.
 Risk and return profile: Fixed interest investments carry a low to medium risk.
 Most of the risk is connected with interest rate fluctuations, which can affect fixed-interest returns positively or negatively.